uNetworking/tcp/README.md

-## Proof-of-concept TCP implementation with no (fix) per-socket buffers.
+## Experimental microscopic TCP implementation

 This is an experimentation project with the goal of establishing TCP connections with no fix buffers attached.
 Instead of implementing the BSD/epoll interfaces (which require big per-socket buffers) this experimentation implementation makes use of immediate callbacks to pass data to application level.
 This allows (according to hypothesis) very lightweight connections, only a few bytes each.